A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Advanced DFRC Operations

 \subsection{Physical Layer Security}

 Sharing the waveform, beamformers, and spectrum in DFRC can introduce several security threats.
 Since the DFRC BS transmits a combined radar and communications signal, the risk of information leakage to illegitimate users exists in these systems.
 The capability of RISs to enhance PLS in communication systems has been investigated in several studies.
 Motivated by this, several research works have investigated the capability of RISs to enhance PLS in communication systems~\cite{2019_Chen,2021_Zhang3,2021_Jiayi,2021_Feng,2022_Xu}.
-While some of these works were already discussed in Section~\ref{ssec:other_RIS} for STAR-RISs, we overview two additional aspects in this subsection.
+While some of these works were already discussed in Section~\ref{sec:RIS_DFRC2}, we overview two additional aspects in this subsection.

 \textit{1) Propagation manipulation:} Since RISs can adjust the phase of the incident signals, they can direct the signal towards specific desired locations.
 This implies that RISs can be used as an additional resource to optimize a system security measure.
 One of the most common security measures for communications is the secrecy rate, which is defined as the amount of information that can be reliably transmitted per channel use that is also inaccessible to potential attackers.
-The secrecy rate can be expressed as
+The secrecy rate can be expressed as the difference between the rate of the legitimate user and the rate of the eavesdropper.
+If this difference is negative, the secrecy rate is set to zero.